Aerial Vision-Language Navigation with a Unified Framework for Spatial, Temporal and Embodied Reasoning: Experiments

 \subsubsection{Effect of History Representation Strategies}

 We compare three history representation strategies.
 (1) \textit{Current-Only}, where the model relies solely on the latest observation, often leading to unstable behaviors such as repeated fine-grained heading corrections.
 (2) \textit{Short-Term Memory Bank}, which maintains a fixed-size memory bank following a first-in-first-out (FIFO) policy, keeping only the most recent observations and discarding earlier ones \cite{gao2025openfly}.
-This provides short-range temporal cues while discards earlier information essential for global navigation.
+This provides short-range temporal cues while discarding earlier information essential for global navigation.
 (3) \textit{Long-Horizon Uniform Sampling}, which uniformly samples a small set of frames from the entire past trajectory to provide long-range visual context.
 Table~\ref{tab:ablation_history} compares these history representation strategies.
 Among them, Long-Horizon Uniform Sampling ($k=8$) achieves the best overall performance.
-By drawing observations uniformly from entire past trajectory, this strategy preserves both short-term motion cues and long-range scene information.
+By drawing observations uniformly from the entire past trajectory, this strategy preserves both short-term motion cues and long-range scene information.
 As a result, it provides a more reliable temporal context than relying solely on the current frame or restricting history to a short FIFO queue.
-We compares these strategies using the NVILA-2B model for computational efficiency.
+We compare these strategies using the NVILA-2B model for computational efficiency.
 The larger 8B variant follows the same trend and achieves consistently higher accuracy.
 To further analyze how different history strategies behave under varying temporal horizons, we group the Val-Unseen episodes into three categories based on their trajectory length and report the per-step success rate for each method in Fig. \ref{fig:subfig1}.
 The Current-Only baseline performs reasonably well on short trajectories because the goal is often visible early, but its accuracy declines sharply as the trajectory becomes longer, indicating limited robustness without historical context.
 The Long-Horizon Uniform Sampling strategy maintains higher performance across all trajectory lengths, with clear advantages on medium and long episodes where global scene information becomes crucial.
 These results highlight the importance of accessing long-range temporal cues for stable navigation in large, visually diverse environments.